MicrosoftDocs/supply-chain-center/articles/use/supply-and-demand.md

 ![Dropdown for persona driven Supply & demand insights module.](media/SDI-Persona-Dropdown.png)

-## How to make KPI’s favorite on the landing page
+## How to make KPIs favorite on the landing page

 Choose any option under the summary dropdown.
 Click on the pin icon   on the KPI to add it to the landing page as a favorite KPI.